Start here if you want the safest broad recommendation for this whole topic.

 Use these next clicks when this page solved only part of the decision and your group still needs a narrower answer.

-A beginner-first shortlist for groups that want easy onboarding, readable fear, and a strong first-night payoff.
+A beginner-first shortlist for groups that want an easy first buy, readable fear, and a strong first-session payoff.

-A mechanics-first list for readers who know the voice system matters as much as the monsters.
+A decision-first mechanics page for readers who know the voice system matters as much as the monsters.